-- Overview of the Chorus UFB network - The lead-in infrastructure from the boundary to the premises - Infrastructure compliance for separation of utilities
+- Overview of the Chorus UFB network - The lead-in infrastructure from the boundary to the premises - Infrastructure compliance for separation of utilities - Overview of installation of the copper network where applicable

 Note: Property refurbishment is not covered in this document.
-Developers or property owners undergoing building refurbishment must contact their respective RSP for fibre cabling from the boundary to the premises.
+Developers or property owners undergoing building refurbishment must contact their respective RSP for fibre cabling from the boundary to the premises. .